lem-project/lem/STYLEGUIDE.md

 ## Errors in Lem

-Don't signal an `error` but an `editor-error`.
-This one is displayed nicely to the user.
+`error` is for internal errors, and `editor-error` is displayed nicely to the user.

 ## File layout

 Variables and parameters (`defvar`, `defparameter`) should be grouped and appear near the top of the file, before conditions, classes and functions.

+### Major and minor modes keybindings layout

+Lem modes should define all their keybindings at the top of the file.

 ## Git and pull requests